K-Rintaro/K-Rintaro/README.md

 - Poster accepted: 42nd IEEE Symposium on Security & Privacy (2021)

 #### Contact
-- Please send from the form of https://rintaro.tech
 - Email: vip@rintaro.tech or git.rintaro@gmail.com

 #### Other